Dark Cherry Syrup: Bold & Juicy

 How to Use It

-Manhattan – Add just a bar spoon of this syrup to add depth and color
+- Manhattan: just a bar spoon for depth and color

 Final Pour